ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
+<h3>1.
+When console.log Stops Working: Growing Up as a JavaScript Engineer - <a href="https://javascript.plainenglish.io/when-console-log-stops-working-growing-up-as-a-javascript-engineer-2d8db0ed79ab?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dr Abdullah Azhar`**

+<blockquote>There’s a phase every JavaScript developer goes through where console.log() feels like a superpower.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+From JavaScript to TypeScript: A Smooth Transition Guide - <a href="https://medium.com/@rvislive/from-javascript-to-typescript-a-smooth-transition-guide-36ddd36553ba?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rakesh Vishwakarma`**

+<blockquote>JavaScript is flexible and powerful, but in large applications it can lead to runtime errors, unclear code, and difficult maintenance…
+Continue reading on Medium »</blockquote>

-<h3>1. ⏩ Code Faster!
+<h3>3. ⏩ Code Faster!
 8 JavaScript  Performance Lessons ✈️ from Years of Experience  - <a href="https://react-developer.medium.com/code-faster-8-javascript-performance-lessons-%EF%B8%8F-from-years-of-experience-de2c5c391dbd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ReactMind`**

 <blockquote>🚁 Hey Everyone!!
 I wanted to share these Javascript ✈️Performance tips, that i feel 🚚 that everyone should be aware of, since it took a…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 Interpreter vs Compiler in JavaScript Engines: What Really Happens Under the Hood? - <a href="https://medium.com/@sachinghadi/interpreter-vs-compiler-in-javascript-engines-what-really-happens-under-the-hood-ec7d1db634cd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sachin Ghadi`**

 <blockquote>JavaScript is often described as an interpreted language.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 8 Underrated JavaScript Features Nobody Talks About But Top Engineers Use Daily - <a href="https://javascript.plainenglish.io/8-underrated-javascript-features-nobody-talks-about-but-top-engineers-use-daily-07aefc7345d4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ibrahimrana`**

 <blockquote>Unlock the quiet superpowers hiding in plain sight in modern JS
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>6.
 9 Core JavaScript Ideas That Make You a Better Developer Instantly - <a href="https://javascript.plainenglish.io/9-core-javascript-ideas-that-make-you-a-better-developer-instantly-54b916b93a35?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `sankar marimuthu`**

 <blockquote>You’ll often hear people say
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>7.
 Build End-to-End Application Expertise — Certified Java Full Stack Developer - <a href="https://medium.com/@adhirajnovelvista/build-end-to-end-application-expertise-certified-java-full-stack-developer-8ab4765ec00d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Adhiraj Kasabe`**

 <blockquote>The Certified Java Full Stack Developer certification not just provides professionals with these different competencies but also supports…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>8.
 JavaScript Security Analyzer — The Ultimate Tool for Detecting Bugs and Hidden Attack Vectors in… - <a href="https://medium.com/coding-nexus/javascript-security-analyzer-the-ultimate-tool-for-detecting-bugs-and-hidden-attack-vectors-in-5175b6ea5a37?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Civil Learning`**

 <blockquote>A few days ago, someone shared a link in a security discussion group I participate in.
  It was a simple message:
 Continue reading on Coding Nexus »</blockquote>

-<h3>7.
-Mastering Promises in JavaScript: Understanding await vs Promise.all() - <a href="https://medium.com/@johirbuet/mastering-promises-in-javascript-understanding-await-vs-promise-all-6e67c3ca2869?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Md Johirul Islam`**

-<blockquote>JavaScript’s asynchronous nature is both a superpower and a source of endless confusion for beginners.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Naive Search (En Saf/Brute Force Arama) Alogritması Nedir ? - <a href="https://medium.com/@beytekindavut/naive-search-en-saf-brute-force-arama-alogritmas%C4%B1-nedir-391f80c813e9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Davut BEYTEKIN`**

-<blockquote>Naive String Search (Basit Dize Arama Algoritması), bir alt dizenin (substring) bir ana dizenin (main string) içinde kaç kez geçtiğini…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>